joannakl/cs102/projects/project3_logs.markdown

 - `quit`

-In the above, the words in uppercase indicate keywords that will be replaced by actual values, for example `first joanna` or `last joe_smith`.
+In the above, the words in uppercase indicate keywords that will be replaced by actual values, for example `first joanna` or `last daniel_jin`.

 In the first case, `first USERNAME`, the program should display the information about the first login session for the specified user.
 A **login session** is a pair of a login record and a logout record with the same username and the same terminal.
 In other words, it describes when the user logged in and logged out of the system.
+If there are concurrent login sessions for the same user, the _first_ one is determined by the earlier login record.

 In the second case, `last USERNAME`,  the program should display the information about the last login session for the specified user.
+If there are multiple or concurrent login sessions for the same user, the _last_ one is determined by the later login time.

 Finally when the program user types "quit" the program terminates.